 Brock, et al., examined participant attitudes before and after a TeamSTEPPS training session.
 Significant attitudinal shifts for teamwork skills were observed for mutual support, team structure, situation monitoring, and communication.19 Moreover, Capella, et al., found that the TeamSTEPPS intervention as applied to training trauma resuscitation teams was effective in improving mutual support and other relevant team competencies.20 Similar research has found that TeamSTEPPS training was associated with significant increases in the quantity and quality of mutual support behaviors, specifically feedback and task assistance.21 These findings taken together further illustrate the effectiveness of TeamSTEPPS for training mutual support and the importance of mutual support in ensuring effective patient care.

-In summary, mutual support is a core skill that enables teams to function effectively.
-Supporting teams typically:
+In summary, mutual support is a core skill that enables teams to function effectively and improve teamwork and patient care.5,6 Teams that exhibit effective mutual support typically:

-- Backup and fill in for each other.
+- Back up and fill in for each other in performing tasks.22

 - Reallocate functions.